Sannie Overly: Career

 In 2016, Overly was elected as the chair of the Kentucky Democratic Party.
 She opted not to seek reelection to the Kentucky House in 2018.

 Personal life

-Overly and her husband, Michael Kalinyak, live in Paris, Kentucky, and have two daughters.
+Overly and her husband, Michael Kalinyak, live in Paris, Kentucky, and have two children.
 Sannie Overly grew up on a farm in Millersburg, Kentucky.
 She is involved in local cooperatives in her District.
 Overly is Friends of the Paris-Bourbon Co Library.
 Bourbon Co Alumni Assoc.
 UK Alumni Assoc.
 Paris-Bourbon Co Chamber of Commerce.
 Bourbon Co Homemakers.
 DAR, Jemima Johnson Chapter.
 Bluegrass Conservancy.